balacij/DrasilInvestigation/Designing Drasil's Chunks 2025/Analysis/Chunk Types/ModelKind(s).md

 }
 ```

 The real chunk here is `ModelKind`.
-A `ModelKind` contains the substantial thing that is developed and displayed in a theory (i.e., TMs, GDs, and IMs, DDs too, but those are exclusively [[QDefinition]]s).
+A `ModelKind` contains the substantial thing that is developed in a theory (and displayed in the theory's output, i.e., TMs, GDs, and IMs, DDs too, but those are exclusively [[QDefinition]]s).

 The most common theory kind is the [[EquationalModel]], which means that a theory exposes a formula for a quantity.
 Since [[Projectile]] exclusively uses [[EquationalModel]], I won't write about the other ones here.